-Now, some managers (and some companies) don't negotiate salary — it's a one and done offer.
+Some managers (and some companies) don't negotiate salary—it's a one-and-done offer.
 However, many rational managers are not offended by a salary negotiation.
 So, take that same $35,000 a year offer and ask for $38,500.
-Asking for $45,000 is ridiculous, but asking for 5 to 10 percent more is normal and appropriate.
+Asking for $45,000 is ridiculous, but asking for 5 percent to 10 percent more is normal and appropriate.
 If they say no, they say no. Then, you can make your decision.

 If you have any of these nice-to-haves, make sure that you bring them up when you're negotiating salary.
 For instance, do you speak another language?
 Can you do statistical analysis?
 Do you have a certificate in an additional programming language?
 Depending on the job, these extras may well bump your starting salary up.

 Keep other perks in mind.
 Sure, you want a high starting salary, but is there something else that you value more?
 Some people valuable flexibility, or extra vacation, or the option of telecommuting more than a high salary.

 Some companies may allow for the negotiation of free parking, subsidized bus passes, or a gym membership.
 These perks don't put cash in your wallet, but they keep cash in your wallet.